We have information you must know before you buy the RSX.

 Ride quality is firm on both models.
 It feels great on smooth roads, but can feel jouncy on bumpy roads.
+The base RSX felt a little too firm when we drove it in Richmond, Virginia.
 We could hear expansion joints on the highway, possibly due to the high-performance Michelin MXM4 all-season tires, and we could feel the uneven pavement on old city streets.

 Handling is fun, predictable and precise.
 While turning laps in a Type-S at Georgia's Roebling Road, we found the RSX is an easy car to control at the limit.
-You can really drive this front-wheel-drive coupe: A lift of the throttle before turning into a corner reduces understeer and helps get the car to rotate and turn into the corner.
-It's also easy to control when braking and turning at the same time, a driving faux pas that can cause a spin.
+You can really drive this front-wheel-drive coupe: A lift of the throttle before turning into a corner reduces understeer and helps rotate the car into the turn.
+It's also easy to control when braking and turning at the same time, a driving faux pas that can cause a spin many other cars.
 The Michelin tires offer excellent grip and predictable handling.

 Both RSX models come with sophisticated 2.0-liter four-cylinder engines.
 These all-aluminum 16-valve engines use Honda's i-VTEC system, with variable-phase camshaft timing (VTC for variable timing control) along with the proven Variable Valve Timing and Lift Electronic Control (VTEC).
 The result is impressive horsepower and high torque with outstanding fuel economy and low exhaust emissions.
 The engine is mounted transversely, but opposite the normal direction, bringing the exhaust manifold closer to the catalyst for improved light-off and reduced emissions at startup.

 The engine that comes in the base RSX delivers adequate acceleration performance, but lacks the sporty response of the Type-S. The base engine develops 160 horsepower at 6500 rpm and 141 pounds-feet of torque at 4000 rpm.
-That's the same amount of torque developed by the Type-S engine except at much lower rpm; in theory, that means the base RSX should actually feel a little zippier around town.
-Overall, the 160-horsepower engine is a good choice for non-enthusiasts: buyers who want a sporty coupe, but aren't interested in racing hot rodders for pink slips.
-That description fits about 65 percent of the RSX buyers.
-Another benefit of the 160-hp engine: the RSX earns an EPA City/Highway rating of 27/33 mpg (24/33 with the automatic), while the Type-S gets 24/31 mpg.
-Also, the 200-hp Type-S engine needs 91 octane, while the 160-hp RSX engine can get by with 86 octane, though Acura recommends premium for optimum performance.
+That's the same amount of torque developed by the Type-S engine except at much lower rpm, making the base RSX feel quite responsive around town.
+One benefit of the 160-hp engine: the RSX earns an EPA City/Highway rating of 27/33 mpg (24/33 with the automatic), while the Type-S gets 24/31 mpg.
+Also, the 200-hp Type-S engine needs 91 octane, while the 160-hp RSX engine can get by with 87 octane, though Acura recommends premium for optimum performance.